QuantumForceField/Evolutional-Graph-Neural-Network/README.md

 # Evolutional-Graph-Neural-Network
-T_EvolutionGraphNN.h is a C++ library which simulates graph neural networks and their evolution process.
+T_EvolutionGraphNN.h is a C++ library which simulates directed graph neural networks and their evolution processes.

 ***